sudormrfbin/maximilian-bot/README.md

 6. User logs in to our webapp and sees saved threads
 7. (Optional) User downloads tweets in pdf or text

+> Using the stream API enables us to monitor for bot mentions in real time
+> and save the relevant thread.

 ## Summary

 Twitter has many great people sharing valuable information in the form of